KenwoodFox/EG-207/docs/service/service.rst

 =======

-Some parts of your CMS are user servicable, and may require service during the normal operation of your CMS.
-The following chart details at what time parts may need to be serciced.
+Some parts of your CMS are user servicable, and may require service during normal operation.
+The following chart details at what time parts may need to be serviced.

 Service Schedule